Morecambe and Wise: Singin' in the Rain

-One of the famous Morecambe and Wise routines was their 1976 Christmas Show parody of the scene from the film Singin' in the Rain in which Gene Kelly dances in the rain and sings the song "Singin' in the Rain".
-This recreation featured Ernie exactly copying Gene Kelly's dance routine, on a set which exactly copied the set used in the movie, and Eric performed the role of the policeman.
-The difference from the original was that in the Morecambe and Wise version, there is no water, except for some downpours onto Eric's head (through a drain, or dumped out of a window, etc.).
+One of the famous Morecambe and Wise routines is their 1976 Christmas Show parody of the scene from the film Singin' in the Rain in which Gene Kelly dances in the rain and sings the song "Singin' in the Rain".
+This recreation features Ernie exactly copying Gene Kelly's dance routine, on a set which exactly copies the set used in the movie.
+Eric performs the role of the policeman.
+The difference from the original is that in the Morecambe and Wise version, there is no water, except for some downpours onto Eric's head (through a drain, or dumped out of a window, etc.).
 This lack of water was initially because of practical considerations (the floor of the studio had many electrical cables on it, and such quantities of water would be dangerous)—but Morecambe and Wise found a way to turn the lack of water into a comic asset.
 The sketch was devised and choreographed by Ernest Maxin.

 The Breakfast Sketch

 This 1976 sketch has become one of the duo's most familiar, and is a parody of a stripper routine where Eric and Ernie are seen listening to the radio at breakfast time.
 This sketch was not an original but was adapted from an earlier one Benny Hill performed on his own show during the mid-1960s.
-David Rose's tune "The Stripper" comes on and the duo perform a dance using various kitchen utensils and food items, including Ernie catching slices of toast as they popped out of the toaster, and finally opening the fridge door to be bathed in light, as if on stage, while they pull out strings of sausages which they whirl around to the music.
+David Rose's tune "The Stripper" comes on and the duo perform a dance using various kitchen utensils and food items, including Ernie catching slices of toast as they pop out of the toaster, and finally opening the fridge door to be bathed in light, as if on stage, while they pull out strings of sausages which they whirl around to the music.
 The sketch was choreographed and produced by Ernest Maxin.

 In December 2007, viewers of satellite channel Gold voted the sketch the best moment of Morecambe and Wise's shows.

 Propellerheads parodied the sketch in the video for their 1998 single "Crash!" and it was parodied in two UK television commercials in 2008, for PG Tips and Aunt Bessie's Yorkshire Puddings.

+Bring Me Sunshine

+Bring Me Sunshine was a gala concert held at the London Palladium on 28 November 1984 in the presence of Prince Philip, Duke of Edinburgh in aid of the British Heart Foundation and was held in memory of Morecambe who had died the previous May after many years of heart problems.
+It was hosted by Wise and featured a host of personalities all paying their tribute to Morecambe.
+The show began with a dance routine, the theme for the whole evening's music being "sunshine" the dancers were accompanied by "You Are the Sunshine of My Life", which was followed by the big entrance of Wise who first spoke, and then sang the duo's signature tune.
+This was an emotive moment for Wise, and one that showed how big a part Morecambe had played in his life.
+Other stars that appeared over the course of the evening were: